casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ## Method 1 - Querying the Account

-In this method of checking token ownership, we examine the account or the calling contract's NamedKeys.
-We look for NamedKeys that use this format: "cep78_*_m_1000_p_#".
+In this method of checking token ownership, examine the account or the calling contract's NamedKeys.
+Look for NamedKeys that use this format: "cep78_*_m_1000_p_#".
 For more information on this format, read about the [CEP-78 Page System](../README.md#the-cep-78-page-system).
-We can access the dictionary storing the NFTs directly and retrieve ownership information.
+This way, you can access the dictionary storing the NFTs directly and retrieve ownership information.

-Let's consider an example where the contract minted a small number of NFTs and has the following NamedKey: `cep78_CEP-78-collection_m_1000_p_0`.
-We can query the dictionary referenced by this NamedKey to retrieve the tokens that this account owns.
+In the following example, the contract minted a small number of NFTs and has the following NamedKey: `cep78_CEP-78-collection_m_1000_p_0`.

 <div align="center">
 <img src="../assets/highlighted-collection-named-key.png" alt="Highlighted Collection NamedKey" width="500"/>
 </div>

-We will use the `casper-client` and its `get-dictionary-item` option to query this dictionary.
+To query the dictionary referenced by this NamedKey and retrieve the tokens that this account owns, use the `casper-client` and the `get-dictionary-item` option.
 Given the dictionary's address and the latest state root hash, the command would look like this:

 **Sample query into the "cep78_*_m_1000_p_0" dictionary:**